Yahia785/SLISP-Interpreter/README.md

 # SLISP-Interpreter
 This is a C++ program that interprets SLISP code.
 The program executes the code and returns the output values.
+The program takes a command argument -e to execute a code through command.
+The following command is an example "./slisp -e (+ (2 (3)))".
+The program would return 6.
+The program also takes files in the form of "./slisp file.slp".
+Lastly, the program takes prompts when the command "./slisp" is entered.
+To exit the prompt enter the EOF character for your system.